Turtle-Sprite/archaeology-hunt/README.md

 # Elevator Pitch
 * My game will hide ancient artifacts throughout the page which the player has to find before a volcano erupts.
-If time runs out before the archaeologist gets to safety, the arhcaologist dies and the artifacts are destroyed.
+If time runs out before the archaeologist gets to safety, the archaeologist dies and the artifacts are destroyed.

+# Technologies
-# Using Canvas
+Canvas
-* I will use canvas because I want the players to be mobile
+HTML
+Javacript
+CSS

 Wireframe in folder
 ![Wireframe](Wireframe.png)